Max Duggan: St. Louis Battlehawks

 On December 19, 2024, Duggan signed with the St. Louis Battlehawks of the United Football League (UFL).
 Battlehawks coach Anthony Becht had sought a quarterback with NFL practice squad experience after deciding not to retain the rights to incumbent A. J. McCarron.
 Duggan began the 2025 season as the second-string quarterback behind Manny Wilkins until ascending to the starting position when Wilkins suffered a season-ending injury during Week 4.

 Duggan started five regular season games for the Battlehawks (the lone exception being week 10 where Duggan was rested and backup Brandon Silvers started the game), as well as the 2025 XFL Conference Championship.
 He was pulled from play during the conference championship for ineffectiveness, only to return when Silvers was injured.
 Duggan was released on August 15, 2025.

 Toronto Argonauts

+On August 27, 2025, Duggan was signed to the practice roster of the Toronto Argonauts of the Canadian Football League (CFL).
+He was promoted to the active roster on September 18, moved back to the practice roster on September 24, and promoted back to the active roster on October 9.
+Duggan dressed in three games overall during the 2025 CFL season, completing 13 of 17 passes (76.5%) for 109 yards and one touchdown while also rushing six times for 46 yards.

+On May 9, 2026, Duggan was released by the Argonauts.

+Ottawa Redblacks

-On August 27, 2025, Duggan signed with the Toronto Argonauts of the Canadian Football League.
+On May 11, 2026, Duggan signed with the Ottawa Redblacks of the CFL.
+He was released by the Redblacks on June 22.